Java Serverless Cloud

 Technologies Covered

-AWS Lambda: AWS Lambda is a serverless, event-driven compute service which enable us to run code as backend service without provisioning or managing servers.
+AWS Lambda: AWS Lambda is a serverless, event-driven computer service which enable us to run code as backend service without provisioning or managing servers.
 Lambda can be triggered from over 200 AWS services and software as a service (SaaS) applications.

 AWS S3: Amazon Simple Storage Service (Amazon S3) is an object storage service which can be used to store various types of files.
 It promises scalability, data availability, security, and performance.
 Companies can store data for any use like data lakes, cloud-native applications, and mobile apps.